botwiki/botwiki.org/content/tutorials/random-image-tweet/index.md

 }
 ```

-There are some technical parts to this, but in essence, we pick a random image from our folder (using the `pick_random_image` function), and then load the file into a variable `b64content`.
+There are some more technical parts to this, but in essence, we pick a random image from our folder (using the `random_from_array` function), and then load the file into a variable `b64content`.

 The `b64` refers to Twitter requiring the uploaded media files to be "base64-encoded" (see [this StackOverflow thread](http://stackoverflow.com/questions/3538021/why-do-we-use-base64) for a more technical explanation of what this means).